SchmidtDSE/api_dock/README.md

   - system/{{system_id}}/config      # Block system configuration
 ```

-**For more details**, see the [Routing and Restrictions Wiki](https://github.com/yourusername/api_box/wiki/Routing-and-Restrictions).
+**For more details**, see the [Routing and Restrictions Wiki](https://github.com/yourusername/api_base/wiki/Routing-and-Restrictions).

 ---

 ## SQL Database Support

-API Box can also be used to query Databases.
+API Base can also be used to query Databases.
 For now only parquet support is working but we will be adding other Databases in the future.

 ### Database Configuration